 Accurate statistics are lacking on how many men are affected by the condition because it is often underreported, but it is estimated that about half of men over 40 in Canada have frequent problems achieving or maintaining an erection.
 The number of men suffering from erectile dysfunction increases with age, but it is not considered a normal part of aging.
 The majority of cases can be successfully treated.

 A wide range of diseases, medications, injuries, and psychological problems can cause erectile dysfunction.
 Here are some of the most common causes:

 Circulatory problems: An erection occurs when the penis fills with blood and a valve at the base of the penis traps it.
 Diabetes, high blood pressure, cholesterol, clots, and atherosclerosis (hardening of the arteries) can all interfere with this process.
 Such circulatory problems are the number one cause of erectile dysfunction.
 Frequently, erectile dysfunction is the first noticeable symptom of cardiovascular disease.

 Peyronie's disease: This disease causes fibres and plaques to appear in the genitals, interrupting blood flow.

 Cancer: Cancer can interfere with nerves or arteries that are vital to erection.

 Surgery: Surgery to the pelvis, and especially prostate surgery for prostate cancer, can damage the nerves and arteries that are required to gain and maintain an erection.

-Hormonal disorders: A lack of testosterone (male hormone or androgen) can result from testicular failure, pituitary gland problems, or certain medications.
+Hormonal disorders: A lack of testosterone (male sex hormone) can result from testicular failure, pituitary gland problems, or certain medications.

 Depression: This condition is a common cause of erectile dysfunction.
 Depression is a physical disorder as well as a psychiatric one, and it can have physical effects.
 This may be true even if you feel comfortable in a sexual situation.